+This sparks the question - is Kubernetes a pod or cluster?
 Each worker node hosts one or more pods – a collection of containers under Kubernetes’ control.
 The various workloads and services that make up your cloud application run in these containers.
-Crucially however, the containers are not tied to their node machines.
-Kubernetes can move them around the cluster if necessary to maximise stability and efficiency.
+Crucially, the containers are not tied to their node machines.
+Kubernetes can move them around the cluster if necessary to maximize stability and efficiency.

 The key components of a Kubernetes cluster